Updated: July 15, 2020

 Increased Annual State Pension Contributions

 The governor said in the future he wants to add $200 million in state revenue each year “on top of” the annual contribution amounts certified by the state pension systems.
 If this program were in place for TRS in FY 2020, the $4.813 billion contribution certified by the trustees would become $5.013 billion.

-However, funding for this annual increase in the contribution is dependent on the future passage of an amendment to the Illinois Constitution that would allow a “graduated rate” state income tax that consists of different rates based on a person’s income.
+However, funding for this annual increase in the contribution is dependent on voter agreement in November 2020 to an amendment to the Illinois Constitution that would allow a “graduated rate” state income tax.
+The new tax structure would consist of different rates based on a person’s income.
 The current state income tax is a “flat” tax because all taxpayers pay the same rate.